Scholarships and Opportunities

 The New York City Department of Education offers a Paraprofessional to Teacher Pathway Graduate Reimbursement Program to eligible Paraprofessionals who are interested in pursuing a career as a teacher and matriculated in a graduate education program.

-The Critical Language Scholarship offers an opportunity for any matriculated student to engage in an 8 to 10-week language immersion experience.
+The Critical Language Scholarship allows any enrolled student to engage in an 8 to 10-week language immersion experience.

 Adolescent Social Studies students may be eligible for a James Madison Graduate Fellowship.